Skip to main content

 Social workers connect people who need assistance with organizations and individuals who can provide the appropriate help.
 Social workers recognize that facilitating human relationships can be a useful vehicle for creating change, and they excel at engaging potential partners who can create, maintain, and enhance the well-being of families, neighborhoods, and whole communities.

 Challenging social conditions, such as those created by the COVID-19 pandemic, highlight the essential role of human relationships in supporting health and healing.
-Social workers not only build and maintain strong relationships with individuals and communities, they also help their clients identify relationships that are helpful to them and let go of relationships that are not
+Social workers not only build and maintain strong relationships with individuals and communities, but they also help their clients identify relationships that are helpful to them and let go of relationships that are not.

 5. Integrity